On K-peak solutions for the Yamabe equation on product manifolds: Introduction

 \begin{Theorem} Suppose that $\beta=0$ or that $s_g$ is constant.
 Let $\xi_{0}$ be an isolated local $C^1$ stable critical point of the functional $\Phi(\xi)$.
 Then, for each positive integer $K$, there exists $\eps_0=\eps_0(K)>0$ such that for each $\eps\in (0,\eps_0)$ there are points $\xi_1^{\eps},\xi_2^{\eps},\dots, \xi_{K}^{\eps}\in M$, so that

 and a solution $u_{\eps}$ of problem (\ref{Yamabe3}), so that

 \end{Theorem}

-Our approach follows some ideas in \cite{DKM}, like expanding the energy functional to order 4, which gives place to the functional $\Phi(\xi)$.
-We then use Lyapunov-Schmidt reduction techinques for subcritical elliptic PDEs on manifolds, like the ones applied, for example, in \cite{Micheletti}, \cite{Deng}; in particular \cite{Dancer} for multipeak solutions and \cite{RR} for the subcritical Yamabe equation.
+Our approach uses the Lyapunov-Schmidt reduction techniques for subcritical elliptic PDEs on manifolds, like the ones applied in \cite{Micheletti} and \cite{Deng}.
+To deal with the case $s_g$ constant or $\beta=0$, we follow some ideas in \cite{DKM}, like expanding the energy functional to order 4, which gives place to the functional $\Phi(\xi)$.
+We also follow, in particular, \cite{Dancer} and \cite{RR} which deal with multipeak solutions and the subcritical Yamabe equation, respectively.